 Wildlife Volunteering & Internships in Cikananga

 Do you want to make a difference for wildlife in one of the most extensive rescue centers of its kind?
 Or are you looking for an internship in conservation or animal (medical)-care?
-We have been welcoming volunteers and students from all around the world for a experience away from the usual travel destinations.
+We have been welcoming volunteers and students from all around the world for an experience away from the usual travel destinations.
 We’re located about 180km south of Jakarta and different options to travel to us (private or public) are offered.
 Please take a look below and if you have any questions: email@example.com

-Wanicare was founded by the Dutch Willemijn Eggen to reorganize and develop Cikananga as she felt there was a need for good rescue centres where animals live in good cirumstances.
+Wanicare was founded by the Dutch Willemijn Eggen to reorganize and develop Cikananga as she felt there was a need for good rescue centers where animals live in good circumstances.
 Do you believe that as well?
-Be a part of our organisation and make a difference together with other volunteers and the local staff.
+Be a part of our organization and make a difference together with other volunteers and the local staff.

 Click for a video about volunteering with us on Youtube:

-We keep pricing as low as possible to ensure every wildlife enthusiasts can enrol.
+We keep pricing as low as possible to ensure every wildlife enthusiast can enroll.
 Your contribution ensures we can do the work that is so needed.
-Cikanaga cannot survive without the valuable help of so many volunteers and generous gifts from people from all around the world.
+Cikananga cannot survive without the valuable help of so many volunteers and generous gifts from people from all around the world.